-Leases - portion of fund balance that is not an available resource because it represents the year-end balance of the lease receivable in excess of the deferred inflow of resources for the lease receivable, which is not a spendable resource.
+Lease Receivable, net - portion of fund balance that is not an available resource because it is not in spendable form.
+The reported amount is calculated by reducing the lease receivable by the related deferred inflow of resources.

 Perpetual maintenance - Cemetery resources that are required to be retained in perpetuity for maintenance of the City of Dogwood Cemetery.